sedaro/model-exchange/README.md

   end
 ```

-In this decentralized exchange network, if a change were to be detected in model `C`, the change will be propagated to all other models within the network via the existing Translational mappings.
-Change detection is also possible such that if a change to `C` causes `B` to change but the Translational model `B <-> D` doesn't results in changes to `D`, `E` and `F` will not be affected.
+In this decentralized translation network, if a change were to be detected in model `C`, the change will be propagated to all other models within the network via the existing Translational mappings.
+Optimizations also possible such that if a change to `C` causes `B` to change but the Translational model `B <-> D` doesn't results in changes to `D`, `E` and `F` will not be affected.

 #### Model Adapters